The following is a post from contributing writer Jackie.

 Do you own a Swiffer?
-I do, but I have never liked the idea of having to buy the disposable cloths both from a money standpoint and an environmental one.
+I love mine, but I have never liked the idea of having to buy the disposable cloths both from a money standpoint and an environmental one.
 But, what are you going to do?
 Well, I’ll tell you.
-You can make your own reusable cloths, that’s what.
+You can make your own reusable swiffer cloths!

 Do you have any fleece fabric lying around?
 What about a fleece blanket you don’t use anymore?
-While you can always go out and buy fleece fabric, I try to be frugal and “shop” at home for craft supplies first.
+Instead of purchasing fleece fabric, try to be frugal and “shop” at home for reusable swiffer cloth supplies first.

-Once you have found some fleece you are ready to make your own reusable cloths.
+Once you have your fleece fabric you are ready to make your own reusable cloths.

 To make Swiffer cloths for dry mopping you will need a piece of fleece fabric that is 8 1/2 inches by 10 inches.
 You can cut the fleece with a rotary cutter or scissors.